ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/slides/slides.md

 - Platform for hosting applications and machine learning models
 - Free to use for life science researchers affiliated with a Swedish research institution and their international collaborators
 - Each app receives 2 vCPU, 4GB RAM by default; more can be requested with demonstrated need

 ---

+Demo

+---

+## Time for hands-on work

+We are happy to help and answer questions.

+Options:
+- Continue working on your app
+- Try packaging your app as a Docker image
+- Try publishing an app on SciLifeLab Serve

+---

+## That's it from us.
+Thank you!

+Please fill out the evaluation form you will receive by email.

+---